 Truk Lagoon, Japanese WWII Wrecks

-Join us on this extraordinary journey to the wreck diving capital of the world, Truk Lagoon.
+Regarded as the wreck diving capital of the world, welcome to Truk Lagoon.
 Truk is Japan’s equivalent to Pearl Harbor with many wrecks lying at various depths to suit all level of divers from Advanced open water and beyond.

 Truk is best known for its world-class WWII wreck diving, from supply vessels to planes and a submarine, tightly packed into a coral reef lagoon.